pac4j/pac4j/documentation/docs/clients/oauth.md

 title: OAuth
 ---

-*pac4j* allows you to login with identity providers using the OAuth v1.0 and v2.0 protocol.
+*pac4j* allows you to login with identity providers using the OAuth v1.0 and v2.0 protocols.

 ## 1) Dependency